Ham and Cheese Cornbread

 - Preheat the oven to 425°F. Place 2 tablespoons of solid vegetable shortening into a 10 inch cast iron skillet and set it into the oven to preheat and melt the shortening.

-- In a medium mixing bowl, sift together cornmeal, flour, sugar, baking powder, salt, garlic and onion powders.
+- In a large mixing bowl use a whisk to sift together cornmeal, flour, sugar, baking powder, salt, garlic and onion powders.

-- In a separate bowl, whisk together buttermilk, vegetable oil and eggs until combined.
+- In a separate medium mixing bowl whisk together buttermilk, vegetable oil and eggs until combined.

-- Add the wet ingredients to the dry ingredients and mix together until all of the dry ingredients are fully moistened.
+- Add the wet ingredients to the dry ingredients, stir together until all of the dry ingredients are fully moistened.

-- Next, add ham, 1 cup of shredded sharp cheddar cheese, corn and green onions to the batter.
-Mix well.
+- Next, add ham, 1 cup of shredded sharp cheddar cheese, canned corn and green onions to the cornbread batter.
+Mix to evenly distribute.

 - Remove the skillet from the oven and swirl the melted shortening around the pan coating the bottom and sides completely.
 Discard any excess.